rsyncOSX/RsyncUIdocs/content/post/Built.md

 | RsyncUI   | about 14K     | about 170       | 6 May 2021 |
 | RsyncOSX   | about 11K   | about 120      | 14 March 2016 |

 Which application to use?
-Both applications does the same job.
-They read and update the same files for tasks and logs which mean you can use both apps, but not at the same time due to locking of files.
+Both applications do the same job.
+They read and update the same files for tasks and logs which means you can use both apps, but not at the same time due to locking of files.

 ## A few words about the code

-Even if I am an educated IT person most of my professional work has been as an IT-manager and not a developer.
-Most of my coding experience is in private projects such as RsyncOSX and RsyncUI.
+Even though I am an educated IT person, most of my professional work has been as an IT manager and not a developer.
+Most of my coding experience is with private projects such as RsyncOSX and RsyncUI.
 Google is and has been a great resource for research and advice on how to solve specific problems.
-Reading other developers' code and discussing is always valuable input for my code.
-The *MVC pattern* and *single source of truth* are important patterns for both apps.
-I have also tried to use all Apple Frameworks utilizing most required built-in functions like I *don't write* my own sorting or filter algorithms.
-And even if there are many lines of code in both apps I have tried to write as little code as possible.
-So if you are looking at my code keep this in mind and my code is *only one* of *probably many ways* to solve a problem.
+Reading other developers' code and discussing it is always valuable input for my code.
+The MVC pattern and single source of truth are important patterns for both apps.
+I have also tried to use all Apple Frameworks, utilising most of the required built-in functions, like sorting or filter algorithms.
+And even if there are many lines of code in both apps, I have tried to write as little code as possible.
+So if you are looking at my code, keep this in mind: my code is only one of probably many ways to solve a problem.

 ## RsyncOSX vs RsyncUI

 For the moment, there are more users of RsyncOSX than RsyncUI.
 But the number of users of RsyncUI is growing.
-And Apple is clear, SwiftUI, which RsyncUI is developed by, is the future.
+And Apple is clear: SwiftUI, which RsyncUI is developed by, is the future.
 This means that most of my development is now on RsyncUI.
-RsyncOSX is still supported, but only issues are fixed and no new features.
+RsyncOSX is still supported, but only issues are fixed and no new features are added.
 RsyncUI and RsyncOSX share most of the code for the model components.
 The main differences between the two apps are the user interface (UI) and how the UI is built.
-RsyncUI is developed utilizing SwiftUI.
-RsyncOSX is developed utilizing storyboards.
-Both apps utilize another great declarative library, Combine, developed by Apple and JSON files for storing tasks, logrecords and user configuration.
+RsyncUI is developed using SwiftUI.
+RsyncOSX is developed using storyboards.
+Both apps utilise another great declarative library, Combine, developed by Apple, and JSON files for storing tasks, log records, and user configuration.

 | App      | Code | Paradigm |
 | ----------- | ----------- |   ----------- |